 Herman Melville, the Literary Pride of Pittsfield

 Herman Melville (1819-1891) was a struggling novelist during most of his lifetime.
-His stories were developed from his experience with extreme survival situations that he wrestled with at sea and on land.
+His stories were developed from his experience with extreme survival situations at sea and on land.
 The novel that became his best known work, Moby Dick (1851), was acclaimed by critics primarily after his death and emerged over time as one of the greatest novels ever published by an American.
 In more recent years, attention has been brought to Melville’s deep admiration for Nathaniel Hawthorne, a personal friend and contemporary writing peer, who advised on the story as it was written.

 Read more about the author at these links: